hermesdj/youtube-auto-processor/README.md

 then it will upload and schedule the video on youtube and then it will configure the video uploaded by setting its thumbnail, playlist, monetization policy and endscreen.

-The project is in an early state: it works for my channel, and it works with configuration files.
-It is not yet suited to work for another channel without a few modifications.
-I am working on improving this.
+##June 2021 Update :

+I have rewritten huge parts of the code to update it using async/await.
+Since the end of 2019, the processor was no longer working due to youtube changing some policies on their API.
+In order to have the monetisation, endscreen and upload working again, I had to rework the code to use a headless browser with puppeteer.

+I have completly rewritten the Desktop GUI project, removed the nw.js dependency and now it is done in VueJS with the Quasar Framework and Electron.

 You can contribute to the project.
-It is written in nodejs, it uses mongodb to store data, and it uses nw.js for the web client used to display job status.
+It is written in nodejs, it uses mongodb to store data, and it uses electron for the desktop client used to display job status.

-## Video Presentation
+## Video Presentation (deprecated)
 You can watch my presentation videos (in french) here: https://www.youtube.com/playlist?list=PLqYokZhSL5_7fgXVuog30xWtHsAdYseca

+The video are no longer up to date and are focused on version 1.0.0 of the app.
+I might do a video on the 1.5.0 in the future.

 ## Installation and Configuration
 In order to install the application, a few dependencies must be installed: